Pamela Harriman

-Pamela Beryl Harriman (née Digby; March 20, 1920 – February 5, 1997), also known as Pamela Churchill Harriman, was an English-born American political activist for the Democratic Party, diplomat, and socialite.
-She married three times, her first husband was Randolph Churchill, the son of prime minister Winston Churchill, Her third husband was W. Averell Harriman, an American diplomat who also served as Governor of New York.
+Pamela Beryl Harriman (née Digby; 20 March 1920 – 5 February 1997), also known as Pamela Churchill Harriman, was an English political activist for the Democratic Party in the United States, diplomat, and socialite.
+She married three times: her first husband was Randolph Churchill, the son of prime minister Winston Churchill; her third husband was W. Averell Harriman, an American diplomat who also served as Governor of New York.
 Her only child, Winston Churchill, was named after his famous grandfather.
-She served as US ambassador to France from 1993 to 1997.
+She served as US ambassador to France from 1993 until her death in 1997.

 Early life

 Pamela Digby was born in Farnborough, Hampshire, England, the daughter of Edward Digby, 11th Baron Digby, and his wife, Constance Pamela Alice, the daughter of Henry Campbell Bruce, 2nd Baron Aberdare.
 She was educated by governesses in the ancestral home at Minterne Magna in Dorset, along with her three younger siblings, and later attended Downham School.
 Her great-great aunt was the nineteenth-century adventurer and courtesan Jane Digby (1807–1881), notorious for her exotic travels and scandalous personal life.
 Pamela was to follow in her relative's footsteps, and has been called "the 20th-century's most influential courtesan".

-Raised amid acres of Dorset farmland and woods, from an early age Pamela was a very good horsewoman.
+Raised amid acres of Dorset farmland and woods, from an early age she was a very good horsewoman.
 She competed at shows at the International Olympia, Royal Bath and West Show, and local shows at Dorchester and Melplash.
 She show-jumped a tiny pony called Stardust that did a clear round at Olympia when every fence was above the animal's withers.

 At the age of seventeen, she was sent to a Munich boarding school for six months.
 While there she was introduced to Adolf Hitler by Unity Mitford.
 She subsequently went to Paris, taking some classes at the Sorbonne.
-Although in her Who's Who biography she identified these classes as "post-graduate" work, she actually never completed a college degree.
+Although in her Who's Who biography she identified these classes as "post-graduate" work, she actually never completed a university degree.
 By 1937, she had returned to Britain.

 She was a descendant of the Earls of Leicester and Ilchester and the Dukes of Atholl.
-She was a first cousin of Lavinia Fitzalan-Howard, Duchess of Norfolk.
-She was also a third cousin, once removed, of Angus Ogilvy, husband of Queen Elizabeth's cousin, Alexandra of Kent.
-She was also a fourth cousin, once removed, of Sarah, Duchess of York.
+She was a first cousin of Lavinia Fitzalan-Howard, Duchess of Norfolk, a third cousin, once removed, of Angus Ogilvy, husband of Queen Elizabeth's cousin, Alexandra of Kent and a fourth cousin, once removed, of Sarah, Duchess of York.